 SIFT & TERF

-These enrichment programs provide immersion in authentic science research for St. Louis-area high school students interested in careers related to environmental biology.
+These enrichment programs provide immersion in authentic field research for St. Louis-area high school students interested in careers related to environmental biology.
 SIFT and TERF are unique science education programs that connect students directly to research scientists, allowing for deep and transparent career exploration.

 Partnered programs engaging teens in authentic field research